 Other foreign organizations, associations, and charitable institutions.
 An organization may be exempt from income tax under section 501(a) of the Internal Revenue Code even if it was formed under foreign law.
-Generally, you do not have to withhold tax on payments of income to these foreign taxexempt organizations unless the IRS has determined that they are foreign private foundations.
+Generally, you do not have to withhold tax on payments of income to these foreign tax-exempt organizations unless the IRS has determined that they are foreign private foundations.

-Payments to these organizations, however, must be reported on Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding, even though no tax is withheld.
+Payments to these organizations, however, must be reported on Form 1042-S, even though no tax is withheld.